SrijanBadhya/Debsoc/Running the PES Debsoc.md

  + You can choose to either shorten the total prep time, or have the initial prep time as bonus, depending on how late it's already gotten.
 3. **Have a list of motions made in your free time before the session, so that you're not actively wasting time during the session.**

 Here are the motions I used in 2024-2025.
 They were curated to fit the motion criteria talked about earlier.
-I am cutting out the motions I had initially thought were good, but ended up leading to messy debates, and being bad.
+I am cutting out around 30 motions I had initially thought were good, but ended up leading to messy debates, showing they were bad motions.
 So all the motions here have been tested, I have witnessed the debates that ensued from these motions.
 Feel free to reuse these motions or compile new ones.

 I had prioritized parenting, education, and romance motions, but feedback showed that people soon got bored of these motions and wanted different ones.